KailinH/DSexercise/README.md

 # DSexercise
-A collection of my effort to sharpen my data science skills
+A collection of small data science scripts, demonstrating techniques to clean up and summarize data sets, algorithms implemented on various data sets for experiments.